 The Nominating Committee shall make its report to the full membership, office by office.
 Nominations of candidates may be made from the floor at the meeting called for the election of officers.
 Seconds are not required.

-Should the office of President become vacant, the First Vice President will automatically assume the duties of President and the Second Vice President will assume the duties of First Vice President and that office shall be filled as provided in Article IV, Section 7.
+Should the office of President become vacant, the First Vice President will automatically assume the duties of President.

-Any vacancy in the office of Second Vice President, Secretary, or Sergeant At Arms shall be filled by nominations and election from the floor of the meeting called after such vacancy occurs and where notice of the vacancy, and the election, have been properly given.
+Any vacancy in the office of First Vice President, Secretary, Treasurer or Sergeant At Arms shall be filled by nominations and election from the floor after a meeting called after such vacancy occurs and where notice of the vacancy and the election have properly been given.